What is a right

 via video link.

-by couriering their original documents to the HR Services team, in advance of
+by couriering their original documents to the People Team, in advance of

-their RTW appointment and then HR will conduct the required check via video
+their RTW appointment and then the People Team will conduct the required check via video

 link and return the original document to the individual via a recorded postal